mloetta/Komono/privacy.md

 We collect and store the following information related to Discord servers (guilds) where Komono is used:

-- **Locale/Preferred Language:** The preferred language setting for the server.
 - **Prefix:** The command prefix used to interact with Komono.
 - **Guild ID:** The unique identifier for the Discord server.

 ### 1.2.
 Message Information

-We collect and store the following information from messages that Komono interacts with:
+We collect and store the following information from messages that Komono views:

 - **Mention:** Whether any member of the guild was mentioned in the message.
 - **Mentioned IDs:** The IDs of users mentioned in the message.